Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 using karst terrain and alluvial soils maps

 The DNR has developed the AFO Siting Atlas to help livestock and poultry producers who are planning a new animal feeding operation, or the expansion or modification of an existing operation.
-These maps give a quick overview of the landscape features that must be considered when planning construction.
-The maps can be especially helpful in determining where alluvial soils, and thus potential floodplain areas; and karst topography and sinkholes.
+This application gives a quick overview of the landscape features that must be considered when planning construction.
+The application can be especially helpful in determining the locations of alluvial soils, karst topography and sinkholes.

 Iowa laws have specific requirements for building, expanding or modifying open feedlots and confinement feeding operations located in the 100-year floodplain.
 Knowing if a potential site has alluvial soils is one step in determining if the site could be in a floodplain and if building restrictions could apply.
 Depending upon specific site conditions, construction may be prohibited or a floodplain permit may be required.